mace-cream/slurm-test-env/ldap-conf.md

 Then run `sudo systemctl restart nscd` to restart the named service.

 Afterwards, run `sudo pam-auth-update` to add the functionality if you want to auto create the home directory for LDAP users.

+Known issues: if you use `ldaps`, you may need to disable client verification by adding one configuration entry to `/etc/ldap/ldap.conf`: `TLS_REQCERT never`.